Skip to main content

 Does Your Website Need an Update?
 9 Signs It's Costing You Customers in 2026

-Your website might be working against you—and you don't even know it.
-If you're a handyman, cleaner, plumber, roofer, or any service business owner wondering "do I need a new website?" or "how do I know if my website is outdated?"—this guide will give you a clear answer.
+Here's something a lot of service business owners don't realize: your website might actually be working against you right now.
+If you're a handyman, cleaner, plumber, roofer, or really any kind of service business owner who's been asking yourself "do I need a new website?" or "how do I know if my website is outdated?"—this guide is going to give you a straight answer.

-Here's the reality: in 2026, potential customers judge your business in under 3 seconds.
-If your site looks old, loads slowly, or doesn't work on their phone, they're calling your competitor instead.
-The good news?
-Once you know the warning signs, you can fix them.
+The reality in 2026 is that potential customers are making a judgment call about your business in under 3 seconds.
+If your site looks old, takes too long to load, or doesn't work properly on their phone, they're already moving on and calling your competitor.
+The good news is that once you can spot the warning signs, fixing them is totally doable.

 How Often Should a Website Be Updated?

-Most small service businesses should consider a website redesign every 2-3 years.
-But the calendar isn't what matters most—it's whether your website is still doing its job: generating leads and converting visitors into customers.
+As a general rule, most small service businesses should think about a website redesign every 2-3 years.
+But honestly, the calendar matters less than the question of whether your website is still doing what it's supposed to do—generating leads and turning visitors into paying customers.

-If your website is more than 3 years old and you're experiencing any of the signs below, it's time for an update.
+If your website is more than 3 years old and you're noticing any of the signs below, it's time to take action.

 9 Warning Signs Your Website Needs an Update in 2026